Why Didn’t Cardinal Wuerl Come Clean?

 Perhaps the investigators appointed by Church authorities would have connected the dots and conducted a review of Pittsburgh personnel files.
 But when the shocking allegations against McCarrick were first confirmed, Wuerl did not know whether they would spark a comprehensive investigation.

 As late as August, he floated his own plan to establish a panel of bishops to investigate fellow bishops.
 He was also an active participant in the U.S. bishops’ debate on proposals to improve bishop accountability at their November meeting in Baltimore.
-In hindsight, it’s clear that his efforts to shape the outcome of such discussions were surely influenced by his own failure to remove McCarrick, but also possibly by self-protective instincts.
+In hindsight, it’s clear that his efforts to shape the outcome of such discussions was surely influenced by his own failure to remove McCarrick, but also possibly by self-protective instincts.

 2. It was too late to set the record straight.